ionic-team/ionic-docs/src/pages/enterprise/offline-storage.md

   this.sqlite.create({
     name: "images.db",
     location: "default",
-    key: "password" // Key/Password used to encrypt the database }).then((db: SQLiteObject) => {
+    // Key/Password used to encrypt the database
+    // Strongly recommended to use Identity Vault to manage this
+    key: "password"
+  }).then((db: SQLiteObject) => {
     this.database = db;